dpatti/js-primer/problems.md

 ## 4. Count by groups

 Let's get fancy.
-Instead of using this function to only count elements for which it is `true`, we can have the function return a group.
-Then, we can attribute each element in the array to a group and count how many there are total.
-Write a function `countBy(arr, fn)` that returns an **object** where each key is a group and each value is the number of elements belonging to that group.
-If the grouper function returns `undefined`, the element should not be counted.
+Instead of using this function to only count elements for which it is `true`, we can have the function return a "group" name.
+Then, we can attribute each element in the array to a group and count how many elements each group has.
+Write a function `countBy(arr, fn)` that returns an **object** where each key is a group name and each value is the number of elements belonging to that group.
+If the grouper function returns `undefined`, the element should be skipped.

 ```js
 var parity = function(i) {